vivekjutture/ReFoucs/PRIVACY_POLICY.md

 Effective Date: [Add Date]

-Refocus respects your privacy.
+ReFocus respects your privacy.
 This app is designed to function **entirely on-device** without collecting or transmitting personal data.

 ---

 ## 📵 Data Collection

-Refocus does **NOT**:
+ReFocus does **NOT**:
 - Collect personal information
 - Track user behavior
 - Use analytics or telemetry